s0lst1c3/sentrygun/README.md

 # sentrygun

 This is the github repo for the sentrygun sensor component.
+For sentrygun-server, please see https://github.com/s0lst1c3/sentrygun-server

 Sentrygun is an open source toolkit for detecting and responding to evil twin and karma attacks.
 It is capable of identifying evil twin attacks using whitelisting and listening for anomalies in signal strength.
 It is capable of detecting karma attacks by deliberately sending out probe requests for randomized ESSIDs then comparing the responses.